Friends of the Ashland Public Library Bylaws

 Amendments

-The Bylaws should be reviewed at least every five years or more frequently, as necessary.
+The Bylaws should be reviewed at least every five years or more frequently, as needed.
 The Policies document should be reviewed concurrently with the Bylaws or more frequently, as necessary.
 Amendments require a majority vote of the Board of Directors currently in office.

 Documents Retention